-Which Dogs Benefit from a Winter Coat?
+Which Dogs Need a Winter Coat?

 Small dogs have relatively more surface area through which to lose heat than big dogs, so all other things being equal, smaller dogs benefit from coats at higher temperatures than bigger dogs.
 A few breeds that fit this group are Chihuahuas, toy terriers, and Miniature Pinschers.
 Body fat helps hold the heat in, so a thin dog, like a Whippet or Greyhound, will often appreciate a coat more than an overweight dog.
 Dogs with very thin fur can get cold quite easily, so they are typically good contenders for a winter coat.